 Occasionally, I’ll help a client come up with a name.
 One of the best, in my opinion, was www.locktheknee.com.
 That was for a yoga studio, in which the owner/teacher would, during a particular pose, always say, “Lock the knee!”
 So, I thought, what a great name for her website.
 And she and all her students loved it!
 Very catchy and memorable.
-Of course, it doesn’t mean much to non-students of that studio, so we also came up with a second name (www.bikramyoganewwest.com), which makes sense for others and gets automatically forwarded to the site.
+Of course, it doesn’t mean much to non-students of that studio, so we also came up with a second name, which made sense for others and got automatically forwarded to the site.

 - The shorter the better.
-Try to keep it to a maximum of 4 words.
+Try to keep it to a maximum of four (preferably short) words.

 - Make sure people can spell it easily, otherwise they might end up at your competition’s website.
 If your name is difficult to spell or there are multiple spellings (e.g., Brian/Bryan) use something else.

 - If it works, go for a name about the business you’re in, in general.
-For example., if you’re a plumber, rather than mcneilsplumbingservices.com, how about something like thegreatplumber.com?
+For example, if you’re a plumber, rather than mcneilsplumbingservices.com, how about something like thedependableplumber.com?

 - Better yet, if you can come up with something cute and catchy, people will remember it – e.g., nomoredrips.com.